 As the materials exit the instrument, they pass over a heated filament that detects their presence.
 This signal is recorded on an integrating chart recorder.
 At the end of the GC experiment, the integrating chart recorder reports the relative areas under the peaks that appear on the chromatogram due to the signal sent by the detector.
 Assuming that detector is equally sensitive towards all of the materials-an assumption that is reasonable for this experiment, but is often not true in other experiments-the relative areas under the peaks correspond to the relative concentrations of the materials in the mixture.

-In this experiment, you will attempt E2 reactions on 1- and 2-bromobutane and E1 reactions on 1and 2-butanol.
-You will analyze the results by gas chromatography and determine the relative yields of the butenes for each of the reactions.
+In this experiment, you will attempt E1 reactions on 1- and 2-butanol.
+You will analyze the results by gas chromatography, and you will compare those results to the dehydrohalogenation lab that you did last week.

 Procedure1